 And there really is only one consciousness.
 Underline that one.
 That is important.

 That one consciousness presses itself out into all life and matter.
-That is universal heartbeat.
+That is the universal heartbeat.
 And then consciousness, the same consciousness, becomes local.
 Localized.
 But still the same

 So through this there is separation.
 Perceived separation.

 Yet at the base, consciousness knows it is one.

 And when it does, it loves.

 Because it yearns to be united.

 That is what love is.

 It is like a strong magnet.